jmanriquehiberus/openbank-mobile-test/README.md

 # Openbank mobile test

 This android application written in kotlin and based upon clean architecture, makes use of the marvel API to display a list of characters belonging to the marvel universe.
-In addition to that, it allows the user to see further information of each of these characters by tapping on their element on the list, as well as a detailed description of them available on the internet and linked to the character detail in a beautifully displayed manner.
+In addition to that, it allows the user to see further information of each of these characters by tapping on their element on the list, as well as a detailed description of them available on the internet and linked to the character detail screen in a beautifully displayed manner.

 ## Screens